 - Buy a Local Payroll System and Build Workday Integrations In-House

 Workday implementation consultants regularly recommend using a payroll services company or a Workday integration services provider due to the specialist technical knowledge needed to build a payroll integration in-house.
 Mistakes in payroll for multinational companies can be challenging and costly.
 In addition to the usual benefits of outsourcing payroll, businesses will also be able to leverage their existing experience building Workday integrations and covering multiple countries with one payroll system.

 Workday markets their payroll integration as Cloud Connect for TPP (Third Party Payroll) and encourages clients to develop a payroll integration that matches their Workday environment using Workday tools with the goal of ensuring a simpler integration.
 Clients using Workday will typically use one of the following options for integrating Workday with their Asia payroll:

 1. Point to Point Integration

-Under this option, the payroll services company will assist the client to build the PECI file to contain the correct data and maps the data in the PECI file to the payroll services company’s payroll systems.
-Alternatively, the client’s Workday implementation consultant can build the integration based on a payroll company’s specifications and the payroll company will test the integration.
+Under this option, the payroll services company will assist the client to build the PECI file to contain the correct data and maps the data in the PECI file to the payroll services company’s systems.
+Alternatively, the client’s Workday implementation consultant can build the integration based on a payroll company’s specifications, and the payroll company will test the integration.